tsuru/globomap-integration/README.md

 # Checks for events in the last 15 minutes and writes the payload to stdout
 globomap-integration --start 15m --dry
 ```

+## Verbose mode

+For more output when running the program, add the `--verbose/-v` flag.